xoerycaxo/The-Story-Keeper/README.md

 1. As a user I want to go to a place I can seach for books I want to read or use for reasearch.
 2. As a user I want to be able to log on and use the website with ease.
-3. As a user I would like to be able to save the books that eaither peek my interest or need for any other purpose.
+3. As a user I would like to be able to save the books that either peek my interest or need for any other purpose.

 ## Usage